 What If I Don’t Agree with the ACV?

-You can dispute the adjuster’s assessment of the value of your damaged items, but you’ll need documented proof to strengthen your case to the insurer.
-If not, the adjuster or insurance company will offer their best estimate and evaluation of the items you have lost.
+If you don’t have any way of showing what your personal property is worth, then the adjuster or your insurance company will offer their best estimate of the value of the items you have lost.
 You’ll get a quote of this estimate before you’re issued payment.

-Which Is Better for Me?
+Replacement Cost vs. Actual Cash Value: Which Is Better for Me?

+Choosing the right valuation method depends on your objectives.
 If you want an easier time replacing lost or damaged items or rebuilding your home, replacement cost coverage is the clear winner.
 Though it costs a little more, this type of coverage offers you the means to replace your property with new items instead of looking for bargains or secondhand stuff.